-On top of this, you will need to add 20% VAT and professional fees (such as structural design, architect involvement, building control, building regulation, and planning permission applications), which usually amount to around 10-15%.
+On top of this, you will need to add 20% VAT as well as professional fees (such as structural design, architect involvement, building control, building regulation, and planning permission applications), which usually amount to around 10-15%.

-Based on this, the approximate cost of a 5m x 5m single storey house extension will be:
+Based on this, the estimated cost of a 5m x 5m single storey house extension will be:

 Basic cost: 30sq/m = £50,000